Become a PMF

 We are unable to waive/defer this requirement.
 If, for example, you will not be able to successfully complete or defend a required thesis/dissertation by the August 31st deadline, you may be eligible to reapply to the PMF Program during the next application cycle.

 Advanced degree is defined as a professional or graduate degree (e.g., master's, Ph.D., J.D.).
-Law students should identify their degree as a "professional" type of advanced degree during the application process.
+Applicants with a law degree (e.g., J.D.) should identify their degree as a "professional" type of advanced degree during the application process.

-The most common mistake is applicants not ensuring a degree completion date is referenced on their transcript (and/or alternative) to either show the date the degree was conferred or anticipated to be completed.
+The most common mistake is applicants not ensuring a degree completion date is referenced on their advanced degree transcript (and/or alternative) to either show the date the degree was conferred or anticipated to be completed.
+Eligibility to apply to the PMF Program's annual application is based on the advanced degree (as stated above).
+We do not look at or factor in individual courses or grades.

 As part of a complete application, all applicants must submit a resume.
 The resume can be in any format (including a version from the USAJOBS' Resume Builder) or any length, but must not exceed 3MB in file size.
 Additional information about resumes can be found on USAJOBS.

-The resume must contain the following at a minimum:
+The resume should contain the following at a minimum:

 - Applicant name